Culture of Yorkshire: Folk music

 Yorkshire has a rich heritage of folk music and folk dance including particularly Long Sword dance.
-Folk songs were collected in the region from the 19th century, and it probably had more attention than other northern counties, but its rich heritage of northern and industrial folk song was relatively neglected.
+Folk songs were collected in the region from the 19th century, and it probably had more attention than other Northern counties, but its rich heritage of industrial folk song was relatively neglected.
 It was not until the second folk revival in the 1950s that Nigel and Mary Hudleston began to attempt to redress the balance, collecting a large number of Yorkshire songs between 1958 and 1978.

+Yorkshire folk song is often described as lacking the highly distinctive instrumental traditions found in areas such as Northumbria, although bagpipes such as pastoral pipes were recorded in the region, these appear to have died out during the 19th century.Alongside this, the Yorkshire fiddle playing has been described as occupying an intermediate position between the Northumbrian tradition and more Southern English/Midlands styles.

-Yorkshire folk music traditions lacked the unique instrumental features of the music in other areas, like Northumbria, and was chiefly distinguished by the use of dialect, particularly in the West Riding and exemplified by the song On Ilkla Moor Baht 'at, probably written in the later 19th century and using a Kent folk tune (almost certainly borrowed via a Methodist hymnal), but often seen as an unofficial Yorkshire anthem.
-Most Yorkshire folk songs were not unique and tended to be adapted to fit local geography and dialect, as with probably the most commercially successful Yorkshire song, Scarborough Fair.
+The tradition has chiefly associated with the use of dialect, particularly in the West Riding, as exemplified by the song On Ilkla Moor Baht 'at, probably written in the later 19th century and using a Kent folk tune (almost certainly borrowed via a Methodist hymnal), but widely regarded as an unofficial Yorkshire anthem.
+Many Yorkshire folk songs were not entirely unique in origin, reflecting a broader pattern of melodic adaptation common across British and European folk traditions, as with probably the most commercially successful Yorkshire song, Scarborough Fair recorded by Simon & Garfunkel, which was a version of the Scottish ballad 'The Elfin Knight'.
 One unusual piece of music is the unique choral folk song, probably derived from an 18th-century ballad, known as the Holmfirth Anthem or Pratty Flowers.